 What Is Generation T?

-The short answer to that question is pretty simple: Generation T is a movement to help rebuild the skilled trades in America.
-But short answers are like the tips of icebergs revealing only a tiny part of what lurks beneath the surface.
 Over this year-long journey in developing and launching the program, we've discovered that Generation T represents different things to different people.
 It might signify hope, change, prosperity, creation or of course, determination.
-Only one thing is sure: while there is a straightforward answer to the question, “What is Generation T?”, there are many other answers, and which answer you get depends on who you’ve asked.
+Only one thing is sure: while there is a straightforward answer to the question, “What is Generation T?”, there are many other answers, and which answer you get depends on whom you’ve asked.

 We should start with what Generation T is not.
 It’s not a marketing campaign; it’s not a short-term project aimed at generating attention.
 It’s not a publicity stunt.